 Doing Good Together

 Compiles lists of family-friendly volunteering opportunities called Big-Hearted Families.
-Listings aren’t searchable/sortable, but all opportunities are created with families in mind.
+Listings aren’t searchable/sortable, but all opportunities are created with families in mind and with a general theme of kindness.
 Age restrictions are included in the listings.

 A food drive is something your whole family can be involved in.
 Many organizations provide resources such as printable flyers, collection containers and pickup at the conclusion of your drive.
 Here are just a few of the organizations you could partner with: